ikoniqoz/nitrodocs/content/developers/tools/cp-style-guide.md

 	<th><?php echo form_checkbox(array('name' => 'action_to_all', 'class' => 'check-all'));?></th>

-Finally, PyroCMS has built-in logic to disable/enable table batch action buttons based on whether or not any rows in the database are checked.
+Finally, NitroCMS has built-in logic to disable/enable table batch action buttons based on whether or not any rows in the database are checked.
 You can use this logic by wrapping your batch action buttons in a div with a class of **table\_action\_buttons**:

 	<div class="table_action_buttons">
 		<?php $this->load->view('admin/partials/buttons', array('buttons' => array('delete'))); ?>;